shaoguangcheng/faceFrontalization/README.md

 ##Face Frontalization
 To align a face in profile to front view.
+This system is an implemetation of paper "Effective Face Frontalization in Unconstrained Images".

+Tal Hassner, Shai Harel, Eran Paz, Roee Enbar"

 ##Usage
 frontalization [queryImage] [facialPointsFile] [3DModelFile]